-Introduction
+1 Introduction

-At least for two decades, microsurfacings have been a relatively cheap but reliable and effective measures for asphalt pavement rehabilitation.
-They have been applied mainly for enhancing pavement life through crack sealing, pavement leveling, and improving skid resistance (Broughton, Lee, and Kim1; Hein et al.2).
-Despite many positive experiences, in some cases, early failure in terms of aggregate loss and insufficient interlayer bonding to the lower layers have been reported by Hein et al., Labi et al., Hesp et al., and Raab and Partl.5 Because microsurfacings are specific products that are often specified by the production companies, general testing standards as well as mixture design and application requirements are lacking.
-The International Union of Laboratories and Experts in Construction Materials, Systems and Structures (RILEM), created a Technical Committee RILEM TC-280 CBE, "Multiphase Characterisation of Cold Bitumen Emulsion Materials," which was therefore aiming to establish recommendations for mixture design and test specifications, accounting for the characteristics of the individual components (Grilli et al.6).
-Within the framework of this RILEM TC, Task Group 2 was involved in the investigation of various test procedure and guidelines for microsurfacings, including interlayer shear bonding.
-Because of the fact that microsurfacings are very thin layers up to 15 mm, still no international consensus exists on how interlayer bond testing for this type of mixtures should be performed.
-Besides studying the specimen preparation and mixing of emulsions, aggregates, and additives such as cement, the task group was also aiming for establishing or improving testing protocols, thus profiting from the advantage of RILEM work that lies in the collective effort and the cooperation between research institutes, laboratories, and companies, including round robin testing of selected materials and specimens.
+At least for two decades, microsurfacings have been a relatively cheap, but reliable and effective measures for asphalt pavement rehabilitation.
+They have been applied mainly for enhancing pavement life through crack sealing, pavement levelling and improving skid resistance (Broughton et al.1, Hein et al.2).
+Despite many positive experiences, in some cases, early failure in terms of aggregate loss and insufficient interlayer bonding to the lower layers have been reported by Hein et al.2, Labi et al.3, Hesp et al.4, Raab and Partl,5.
+Since microsurfacings are specific products that are often specified by the production companies, general testing standards as well as mixture design and application requirements are lacking.
+The International Union of Laboratories and Experts in Construction Materials, Systems and Structures (RILEM), created a Technical Committee RILEM TC-280 CBE "Multiphase characterisation of cold bitumen emulsion materials", which was therefore targeting to establish recommendations for mixture design and test specifications, accounting for the characteristics of the individual components (Grilli et al.6).
+Within the framework of this RILEM TC, task group 2 was involved in the investigation of various test procedure and guidelines for microsurfacings, including interlayer shear bonding.
+Due to the fact that microsurfacings are very thin layers up to 15mm, still no international consensus exists on how interlayer bond testing for this type of mixtures should be performed.
+Besides studying the specimen preparation and mixing of emulsions, aggregates and additives such as cement, the task group was also aiming for establishing or improving testing protocols, thus profiting of the advantage of RILEM work that lies in the collective effort and the cooperation between research institutes, laboratories and companies, including round robin testing of selected materials and specimens.

-The objective of this paper is to evaluate and analyze the influence of different components (emulsions and aggregate types) on the interlayer shear bonding strength, including the influence of material and surface condition of the underlying layer.
+The objective of this paper is to evaluate and analyze the influence of different components (emulsions and aggregate types) on the interlayer shear bonding strength including the influence of material and surface condition of the underlying layer.
 Moreover, the objective was to evaluate a test method that would be able to rank bonding properties of different kind of microsurfacings in a reasonably clear way.
-Hence, the paper presents an extended laboratory study dealing with specimen preparation and testing as part of the investigation conducted at the Swiss Federal Laboratories for Materials Science and Technology, Empa, within the framework of Task Group TG2 of the RILEM TC-280 CBE, TG2.
+Hence, the paper presents an extended laboratory study dealing with specimen preparation and testing as part of the investigation conducted at the Swiss Federal Laboratories for Materials science and Technology, Empa, within the framework of Task Group TG2 of the RILEM TC-280 CBE, TG2.

-Materials and Specimen Preparation and Testing
+2 Materials and Specimen Preparation and Testing